Japan Institute for National Fundamentals: Publication

 JINF publishes weekly short commentaries written by various professionals on current issues.
 The institute also publishes a newsletter reporting activities every other month for its members.

 Awards

 Since 2014, the JINF has administered two annual prizes, a Kokkiken Japan Study Award and Japan Study Encouragement Award.
 Through these awards, the Foundation "encourages and honors outstanding works in the field of Japanese studies at home and abroad that contribute to the furthering of understanding of Japan in the areas of politics, national security, diplomacy, history, education and culture, among others."

 Funding

 The Japan Institute for National Fundamentals is a fully private-funded think tank.
 There are three types of membership of the institute, Individual, Supporter and Corporate membership, all of which are completely open.

-Suspicion

-Yoshiko Sakurai, serving as the President, and Tadae Takubo (Professor Emeritus of Kyorin University and the chairman of Nippon Kaigi), serving as the VP, are considered by some left-wing pundits to be revisionists of history.